syncfusion-content/maui-docs/MAUI/Maps/getting-started.md

 # Getting started with MAUI Maps (SfMaps)

 This section explains the steps required to add the maps control with the shape layer and its elements such as data labels, tooltip, markers, and legends.
 This section covers only basic features needed to know to get started with Syncfusion maps.
+Follow the steps below to add a basic treeMap view to your project.

 To get start quickly with our .NET MAUI Maps, you can check the below video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=ibUB70vM5DU"%}

-## Creating an application using the .NET MAUI Maps
+## Prerequisites

+Before proceeding, ensure the following are setup:
+1. Install [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) or later is installed.
+2. Set up a .NET MAUI environment with Visual Studio 2022 (v17.3 or later) or VS Code.
+For VS Code users, ensure that the .NET MAUI workload is installed and configured as described [here.](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-8.0&tabs=visual-studio-code)

-* Create a new .NET MAUI application in the Visual Studio.
+## Step 1: Create a New MAUI Project

-* Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add SfMaps to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Maps] then install that.
+1. Go to **File > New > Project** and choose the **.NET MAUI App** template.
+2. Name the project and choose a location, then click **Next**.
+3. Select the .NET framework version and click **Create**.

+### Visual Studio Code

+1. Open the command palette by pressing `Ctrl+Shift+P` and type **.NET:New Project** and enter.
+2. Choose the **.NET MAUI App** template.
+3. Select the project location, type the project name and press enter.
+4. Then choose **Create project.**

+## Step 2: Install the Syncfusion MAUI TreeMap NuGet Package

+1. In **Solution Explorer,** right-click the project and choose **Manage NuGet Packages.**
+2. Search for [Syncfusion.Maui.Maps](https://www.nuget.org/packages/Syncfusion.Maui.Maps/) and install the latest version.
+3. Ensure the necessary dependencies are installed correctly, and the project is restored.

-### Register the handler
+## Step 3: Register the handler

-Syncfusion.Maui.Core NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
+The [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
 In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight c# tabtitle="~/MauiProgram.cs" hl_lines="17" %}